 To get the best deals on a rental car, there isn’t just one way to find the deals.
-I usually search many ways and compare and play with the dates and times for the car rental.
+I usually search for many ways and compare and play with the dates and times for the car rental.
 We usually search a few ways:

 - Directly with a car rental company.

 - We have rented via Gold Car many times from the Malaga Airport.
-This summer we rented June, July and September and paid from €93 to €300 for each 28 day rental from them.
-This was the price only for the rental, excluding the fuel policy or insurance.
+This summer we rented June, July, and September and paid from €93 to €300 for each 28 day rental from them.
+This was the price only for the rental, excluding fuel policy or insurance.
 We needed to return the car and rent another every 28 days.
 We find if you are in their loyalty program they email you great deals.
 We have also used many others visa the aggregate option.

 - Sixt we’ve used them 2 times in Spain and they are pretty popular.
 Check out the latest deals.